 Removing a fade effect or transition

-You can remove a fade at any time by clicking on the clip in the timeline, opening the Fade In/Out menu, and dragging the sliders back to their original position on the left hand side.
+You can remove a fade at any time by clicking on the clip in the timeline, then clicking on the fade tab and dragging the sliders/handles back to their original position on the left-hand side.

 To remove a transition, simply click select the transition in the timeline (the icon between the two clips) and hit the delete key or the trash icon.